mi-castano10/ReplicateHybridZones/README.md

 ---
 ## Demultiplexing and mapping reads, calling variants and filtering
 #### 1. Read demultiplexing, mapping and variant calling.
-Use the script `TasselV5.sh` inside the scripts folder to run the [TASSEL 5](https://www.maizegenetics.net/tassel) GBS pipeline which will demultiplex and map reads, do a quality filter and output a vcf file (This script is commented step by step).
+Use the script `Tassel5_GBSv2_Ramphocelus.sh` inside the scripts folder to run the [TASSEL 5](https://www.maizegenetics.net/tassel) GBS pipeline which will demultiplex and map reads, do a quality filter and output a vcf file (This script is commented step by step).
 #### 2. Filter variants with VCFtools
 Follow the [Speciation Genomics](https://speciationgenomics.github.io/filtering_vcfs) GitHub to generate statistics from the vcf and decide which quality, depth and missingness filters filters to apply depending on your data.
-Then do a basic quality/depth filter using VCFtools
+The script `SNP_stats.sh` inside the scripts folder Then do a basic quality/depth filter using VCFtools
 ```
 vcftools --gzvcf